josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎩_organisational_civility_as_containment.md

-# 🛎️ **Organisational Civility as Containment — How Etiquette Replaces Ethics**
+# 🎩 Organisational Civility as Containment — How Etiquette Replaces Ethics
-**First created:** 2025-11-12 | **Last updated:** 2025-11-12
+**First created:** 2025-11-22 | **Last updated:** 2025-11-22
 *Civility is never neutral.
 In abusive or compromised systems, it becomes a weapon that suppresses truth, protects power, and punishes moral clarity.*

 ---